rbaumgarten/xlt-testsuite-documentation/GUIDE.md

 ## Resources

-Here are some pointers to other helpful resources for test development:
+Here are some pointers to other helpful resources for test development.

 ### Xceptance